LichFactory-Games/lichfactory/docs/Erspace Almanac/Ermis/Factions & Fellowships/index.md

 ## The Council of the Faeir

 The Council of the Fair is a confederation of independent fair folk that come together periodically to share knowledge and resources.
 Each circle is led by a powerful Fair creature with unique abilities and skills, and decisions are made through consensus rather than formal voting.
-The Council's main goals are to preserve and protect the natural order of Ermis, and to ensure that the faerie folk can continue to exist and thrive in the face of the increasingly powerful and authoritarian Dyarchy.
-They are rumored to communicate with each other through a network of enchanted trees and stones scattered throughout the forests and mountains, and they rarely interact with other races unless such interaction furthers their own perhaps inscrutable ends.
+The Council's main goals are to preserve and protect the natural order of Ermis, and to ensure that the faeir folk can continue to exist and thrive in the face of the increasingly powerful and authoritarian Dyarchy.
+They are rumored to communicate with each other through a network of enchanted trees and stones scattered throughout the forests and mountains, and they rarely interact with other races unless such interaction furthers their own, often inscrutable, ends.

 ## The Haem Collective